NordicSemiconductor/asset-tracker-cloud-aws-js/features/FOTA.feature.md

 }
 ```

-And the tracker marks the job in "job" as in progress
+And the tracker marks the job in `job` as in progress

 ## describe the job

-When I execute "describeJobExecution" of the AWS Iot SDK with
+When I execute `describeJobExecution` of the AWS Iot SDK with

 ```json
 {